Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 ```
 {kotlin-runnable="true"}

-> [`@JsonClassDiscriminator`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/) is [Experimental](components-stability.md#stability-levels-explained).
-To opt in, use the `@OptIn(ExperimentalSerializationApi::class)` annotation or the compiler option `-opt-in=kotlinx.serialization.ExperimentalSerializationApi`.
->
-{style="warning"}

-While the `classDiscriminator` property in a `Json` instance lets you specify a single discriminator key for all polymorphic types, the [`@JsonClassDiscriminator`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/) annotation offers more flexibility.
+While the `classDiscriminator` property in a `Json` instance lets you specify a single discriminator key for all polymorphic types, the [Experimental](components-stability.md#stability-levels-explained) [`@JsonClassDiscriminator`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/) annotation offers more flexibility.
 It allows you to define a custom discriminator directly on the base class, which is automatically inherited by all its subclasses.

 > To learn more about inheritable serial annotations, see [`@InheritableSerialInfo`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-inheritable-serial-info/).